yilewang/tvbdemos/tvb_slurm/tutorial.md

 How to monitor the progress? `watch -n 1 squeue -u$USER`. press 'ctrl+z' to exit

+when it's finished, you go to `/scratch/netid/AD/` to check your results

 if you want to pull the csv file and pic png file into your local computer for visualization

 ```bash